Aperoni1/MIST_353_Group/README.md

   ChatGPT:
     Prompt 1 Based on this SQL database, can you help me add data to each table.
     Prompt 2 Help me link foreign keys to tables.
+    Prompt 3 How can I take a Latitude and Longitude input and find the nearest stored Latitude and Longitude with a SQL stored Procedure